 - Feeling of foreign body in eye

-Acanthamoeba are common parasites that enter into the eye (acanthamoeba keratitis).
+Acanthamoebae (acanthamoeba keratitis) are common eye parasites.
 Contact lens wearers who fail to remove their lenses before swimming can contract this parasitic infection.
-Fungal keratitis can occur after an injury to the cornea involving plant material or if your immune system is suppressed.
+Fungal keratitis can also occur after an injury to the cornea involving plant material, or if your immune system is suppressed.

 Additional causes of corneal ulcers may include: